fletchjp/MERG-Arduino-Software/README.md

  This is modified to use TaskManagerIO to control a callback on pin A0.

+ This reads A0 directly.

+ ### LCDshieldButtonsSerialDFRobotClass

- At the moment this reads A0 directly.
-I could do something more complicated using a class inheriting from AnalogInEvent.
-See the analogExample with the IoAbstraction library.
+ This does something more complicated using a class inheriting from AnalogInEvent.
+See the analogExample with the IoAbstraction library for the origin.

  ## Editors